Set Worthy Goals

 Experiments

-One technique I’ve found has worked well for me is Experiments.
+One technique I’ve found has worked really well for me is Experiments.
 3-4 things a year I want to try for the first time.

 Simply try to do 3 new new things you’ve never tried before over the next 12 months.
 That’s it.
 Come up with a top 3 lists of things that are going to be absorbing enough that you’d need 3-4 months to get them going and figure out if you like them or not.
+You have total permission to write them off after a decent amount of time (and relizing that everything new, in the beginning, feels uncomfortable.).

-Make them small enough to not mess up, but big enough that you could keep them going if you wanted to.
-I find skills-based experiments work better to start since there is clear and unambiguous progress (or not) you can point to, and generally these are things you can hire out to someone to keep you consistent and accountable (like a guitar teacher, trainer, or tutor).
+I find skills-based experiments work better to start since there is clear and unambiguous progress (or not) you can point to, and generally these are things you can buddy up for (or hire someone) to keep you consistent and accountable (like a guitar teacher, trainer, or tutor).

 For example: This year I decided I wanted to